swamp-lang/website/content/specification/_index.md

 ### Maps

 Maps are collections that store pairs of values, where you use one value (the key) to look up another (the value).
+The key can be a primitive (Int, Byte), and enum and a struct.
+Strings are not supported as key.

 #### Map Declaration